wp-plugins/gravity-forms-list-field-date-picker/readme.txt

 == Description ==

-Adds the jQuery datepicker to the [Gravity Forms](http://www.gravityforms.com/ "Gravity Forms website") list field.
+Adds the ability to make the [Gravity Forms](http://www.gravityforms.com/ "Gravity Forms website") list field use the jQuery datepicker.

-This plugin adds a 'Date field' option to list columns (when a multiple columns enabled).
-When the 'date field' option is ticked the field will use the jQuery datepicker on the frontend.
+The plugin adds a 'Date field' option to each column (when a multiple columns enabled).
+When the 'Date field' option is ticked the field will use the jQuery datepicker on the frontend.

+You can also choose the date format for each datepicker.
+Options include:

+* mm/dd/yyyy
+* dd/mm/yyyy
+* dd-mm-yyyy
+* dd.mm.yyyy
+* yyyy/mm/dd
+* yyyy-mm-dd
+* yyyy.mm.dd

 == Installation ==